ciresdem/cudem/docs/dem_examples/northern_wa/northern_wa.md

 ## Fetch common datasets and create datalists

 Use the [fetches](/docs/fetches.md) command to download common datasets.
 Use the `-H` switch to fetch data in multiple threads.
 The fetched data will be located in the current working directory in a directory named after the fetch module.
-Using the tiled vector file generated above, `tiles_1_9.shp`, we will fetch data for each of the tiles.
+Using the tiled vector file generated above, `tiles_1_9.shp`, we will fetch data for each of the tiles, adding a 25% buffer to each tile.
 The data won't be duplicated, so a file fetched for one tile will be skipped if it's present in other tile.

 Fetched data can then be either processed to XYZ or used as-is in a datalist.
-Data originating in raster format will be used as-is, while some other datasets will be processed to XYZ and common datums for use in the datalists.
+Data originating in raster or las/z format will be used as-is, while some other datasets will be processed to XYZ and common datums for use in the datalists.

 ### Bathymetry
 #### HydroNOS